-Of course there are some lapidaries who have developed the craft to such a high degree that their work is recognized as outstanding.
+Of course, there are some lapidaries who have developed the craft to such a high degree that their work is recognized as outstanding.
 Any craft has its experts.
-But in the last 30 or 40 years we have seen the emergence of what could fairly be called an art of gem cutting.
+But in the last 30 or 40 years, we have seen the emergence of what could fairly be called gem cutting art.

-The trend in innovative gem cutting began in both Europe and America, but many trace the new aesthetic to a German cutter named Bernd Munsteiner.
+The trend in innovative gem cutting began in both Europe and America, and many attribute it to a German cutter named Bernd Munsteiner.
 Munsteiner was trained as a lapidary in his family's workshop in Idar-Oberstein.
-This region of Germany has been famous for over 500 years for its tradition of fine gem cutting, with the techniques handed down from generation to generation.
+This region of Germany has been famous for over 500 years for its tradition of fine gem cutting, with techniques handed down from generation to generation.
 But Munsteiner went off in entirely new directions, shocking the traditionalists.

-Munsteiner's style was geometrical and abstract and thoroughly modernist.
+Munsteiner's style was geometrical, abstract and thoroughly modernist.
 The gem cutting establishment in Idar-Oberstein rejected his work but international critics were enthusiastic and Munsteiner went on to receive many international awards.
-However, critics had a difficult time classifying his work and used the term Fantasy Cut to describe his cutting style, which was so different from any known style.
+However, critics had a difficult time classifying his work and used the term fantasy cut to describe his cutting style, which was so different from any known style.

-However, the term Fantasy Cut is just an attempt to classify Munsteiner in conventional lapidary terms.
-In fact he is a gemstone artist whose work includes not only gemstones for jewelry, but also sculptural pieces which can only be classified as art objects.
-Some of these are quite large, including a large aquamarine sculpture called "Waves of the Sea."
-This piece was cut from a 10,363 carat aquamarine from Brazil and stands 35 cm (near 14 inches) tall.
+However, the term fantasy cut is just an attempt to classify Munsteiner in conventional lapidary terms.
+In fact he is a gemstone artist whose work includes not only gemstones for jewelry, but also sculptural pieces that can only be classified as art objects.
+Some of these are quite large, including a large aquamarine sculpture called "Waves of the Sea".
+This piece was cut from a 10,363 carat aquamarine from Brazil and is 35 cm (almost 14 inches) tall.

 Bernd's son, Tom Munsteiner, is continuing the family tradition and has become an important gemstone artist in his own right.